Long Island Homeworks, general contractor in Hicksville NY

 The most common home additions we build on Long Island: rear yard extensions (pushing the back of the house out 15–30 feet to create a great room, expanded kitchen, or primary suite), second-story additions over a ranch or cape (the "pop top" — adding a full floor above the existing structure), two-story rear additions (combining both a ground-floor extension and a second story for the most square footage per dollar), and garage conversions with an addition above (common in Levittown, Westbury, and Uniondale where garages are detached or end-of-house).

-Home addition cost on Long Island in 2026 runs $250–$450 per square foot of added finished space, depending on scope, tie-in complexity, and finish level.
-A 400-sf rear extension runs $100,000–$180,000.
-A full second-story addition over a 1,200-sf ranch runs $200,000–$380,000.
+Home addition cost on Long Island in 2026 typically runs $250–$450 per square foot of added finished space, depending on scope, tie-in complexity, and finish level.
+A 400-sf rear extension typically runs $100,000–$180,000.
+A full second-story addition over a 1,200-sf ranch typically runs $200,000–$380,000.
 Every addition includes architectural drawings (we work with a licensed PE for structural), Nassau or Suffolk County permit filing, and a written contract with fixed price and milestone schedule.

 Second Story Addition Long Island